Britain's Got Talent series 6: Series overview

 Following the previous series, both David Hasselhoff and Michael McIntyre announced that they wouldn't be returning for another year of the competition.
 Their decision led to the producers seeking out their replacements, after deciding to maintain the use of four judges in the programme following Cowell's announcement in December 2011 that he would be returning to oversee auditions for the sixth series.
 Both Hasselhoff and McIntyre were eventually replaced by comedian David Walliams, and singer and TV presenter Alesha Dixon, the latter having previously been a judge on BBC's Strictly Come Dancing.
-Owing to her pregnancy entering its late stages, Holden was forced to be absent from the Blackpool auditions.
-As a result, the production team brought in Carmen Electra as a guest judge and oversee these in her place, until Holden was cleared by doctors to return to overseeing the remainder of the auditions.
+Owing to her pregnancy entering its late stages, Holden was forced to be absent from the London and Blackpool auditions.
+Therefore, the Blackpool auditions were a 3-judge panel with only Dixon, Cowell and Walliams.
+For the London auditions, the production team brought in American actress and model Carmen Electra as a guest judge to oversee London auditions in her place.
+Holden was cleared by doctors to return to overseeing the remainder of the auditions by the time the Edinburgh auditions rolled around.
 Apart from a change in the judging panel, the producers decided to increase the prize money offered to the winner of the series to £500,000, with Cowell pledging half of the prize money being offered to the winner.